Frequently Asked Questions

 Previous examination papers for your subject are added to Moodle.
 Ask in your school if you have queries about this.

 Online resources and journals

-Type the name of the database or electronic resource into the search box on the your subject guide for a list of databases related to your subject area.
+Type the name of the database or electronic resource into the search box on the Library homepage.
+If you are not sure of the name of the one you need, look in your subject guide for a list of databases related to your subject area.
 To find e-books, key words from the title into the catalogue search box and, in the result list, narrow it to e-books using the "format" box on the left hand side of the screen.

 Yes.
 You need your IT username and password to access any of the electronic resources.
 This is the same username and password you use to access your email and login to the University computers.